 Soon Ang (Nangyang Technological University, Singapore).
 Soon Ang (PhD Minnesota) is Goh Tjoei Kok Chair and Professor in Management and Information Technology at the Nanyang Business School, Nanyang Technological University in Singapore.
 A multiple-award winning researcher, Soon Ang is recognized as a world authority in IT outsourcing, managing IT professionals, and cultural intelligence.
 She pioneered and co-authored two foundation books on Cultural Intelligence (Stanford University Press).
 She has also created and validated a series of multi-media intercultural situational judgment tests for assessing and developing CQ.
 Soon Ang received prestigious awards at the Academy of Management, Association of Computing Machinery, Association of Information Systems, Decision Sciences, and Human Relations.
 Her papers have appeared in Academy of Management Journal, Journal of Applied Psychology, Management Science, Organization Science, MIS Quarterly, Information Systems Research, and others.
 Soon Ang recently received the Walter F. Ulmer, Jr. Award from the Center for Creative Leadership, for outstanding achievements and contributions to the field of culturally intelligent leadership.
 Soon Ang is currently founding Associate Editor of the Academy of Management Discoveries and past senior editor of MIS Quarterly, Information Systems Research, Journal of Association of Information Systems.

 Yolande Chan (Queen’s University).
-Yolande E. Chan is the E. Marie Shantz Professor of IT Management at Queen’s University in Canada.
+Yolande E. Chan is Associate Dean (Research & PhD-MSc Programs) and E. Marie Shantz Professor of IT Management at Queen’s University in Canada.
 She holds a Ph.D. from Ivey Business School at Western University, an M.Phil. in Management Studies from Oxford University, and S.M. and S.B. degrees in Electrical Engineering and Computer Science from MIT.
 She is a Rhodes Scholar.
 Prior to joining Queen’s, Dr. Chan worked with Andersen Consulting (now Accenture) in Toronto, Canada.
 Dr. Chan conducts research on information technology strategy, alignment, digital innovation, and knowledge management, and has published her research in several leading journals.
-She has been nominated for, and has received, teaching awards and doctoral supervision awards.
+She has received research excellence, teaching excellence, and doctoral supervision awards.
 Dr. Chan is a Fellow of the Association for Information Systems (AIS).
 She is a past Secretary of the AIS.
-At Queen’s, she has served as Associate Vice-Principal (Research) and as the university’s Social Sciences and Humanities Research Council of Canada (SSHRC) Leader.
+At Queen’s, she has served as Associate Vice-Principal (Research), Director – The Monieson Centre for Business Research, and as the university’s Social Sciences and Humanities Research Council of Canada (SSHRC) Leader.

 Wynne Chin (University of Houston).
 Wynne Chin is the C.T.
 Bauer Professor of Decision and Information Sciences at the University of Houston.
 He received his doctorate from the University of Michigan in Computers and Information Systems, M.S. in chemical engineering (biomedical option) from Northwestern University, MBA from the University of Michigan, and a bachelors in biophysics from U.C.
 Berkeley.
 Dr. Chin is well published in both IS journals such as Information Systems Research , Journal of Management Information Systems, and MIS Quarterly as well as statistical journals such as Multivariate Behavioral Research and Structural Equation Modeling.
 He was inducted as a Fellow of the Association of Information Systems in 2013.
 Dr. Chin is also a prior editor-in-chief of The Data Base for Advances in Information Systems.
 Dr. Chin brings is one of the foremost experts of the Partial Least Squares Path Modeling technique with his freely shared PLS-Graph software (beginning in 1990) used by 9000+ researchers worldwide and served as conference chair of the 2012 International PLS conference.
 Going beyond the IS discipline, he is credited as keeping the PLS research community afloat during the 1990s before its reemergence among statisticians in 1999 and has published two books on this methodology (2010, 2013).